syncfusion-content/wpf-docs/wpf/SfDiagram/Port.md

 ## Dock Port

-DockPort is different from standard ports like NodePort and ConnectorPort, as it allows you to create connection at any point within specfic intervals as shown in the following image.
+DockPort is different from standard ports like NodePort and ConnectorPort, as it allows you to create connection at any point within specific intervals as shown in the following image.

 ![](Port_images/Port_img9.jpeg)